Kavery-pm/WeatherForecastDashboard/README.md

 If you're using Vite, the development server URL may differ from the traditional http://localhost:3000, depending on your Vite configuration.
 Refer to the console output when you run `npm run dev` to determine the correct URL to access the app.

+## Deployment

+The project is deployed and accessible at: https://weather-forecast-dashboard-one.vercel.app/

 ## Design and Development Choices

-- **Technologies Used**: React, TypeScript, OpenWeatherMap API, @mui/material, Jest, scss,Testing Library.
+- **Technologies Used**: React, TypeScript, OpenWeatherMap API, @mui/material, Jest, scss,Testing Library,MUI system for styled components.
 - **Search Functionality**: Users can search for cities by name using the OpenWeatherMap API's city search endpoint.
 - **Favorites Functionality**: Favorite cities are stored in local storage for persistence across page reloads.
 - **Weather Forecast**: The app fetches and displays a 5-day weather forecast for the selected city.